Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 ## Environments
 1. Make sure to rename all files under src/environments (i.e. sample.environment.ts -> environment.ts).
 The reason for this is that .gitignore will exclude those files in order to avoid exposing sensitive attributes within your project repo.
 2. Provide environment properties by environment file.
+Integrations currently supported:
-Currently Google Analytics and Firebase are supported.
+    * Google Analytics
+    * Firebase

 ## Development server (no GAE)